How to play EuroMillions

 What are the odds of winning?

-The odds of winning the EuroMillions jackpot are 139 838 160 to 1.
-The odds of winning the minimum EuroMillions prize are 1 in 22.
-Compare them with the chances of winning other international lotteries!
+The odds of winning the EuroMillions jackpot are 139 838 160 to 1, the odds of winning the minimum EuroMillions prize are 1 in 22 and the overall chances to get any prize are 1 in 13.
+Check here the odds for all prize categories and compare them with the chances of winning other international lotteries!

 What time are the draws?